• Skip to content

 would look when professionally printed at 72 dpi.

-If I’m doing an annual report for you, the resolution requirements are much higher.
+If your project is a conference guide that needs to be professionally printed, the resolution requirements are much higher.
 Here’s where you should pay attention because this is where incorrect imagery really bogs down a project.

-An annual report is a hardcopy project that most likely will be professionally printed.
-Professional printers measure resolution in dots per inch (dpi), and they require a minimum resolution of 300 dpi.
+Professional printers measure resolution in dots per inch (dpi) and they require a minimum resolution of 300 dpi.
 Anything less will produce a poor quality piece (in fact, in today’s highly technical printing world, an image with less than 300 dpi will automatically set off an error message).

 So what if your image isn’t 300 dpi?
 There are ways around this if the dimensions of your image are large enough—dimensions in inches, that is.